There are many reasons why your Ninja blender blades might not be spinning.

 1) Loose Connection Between Motor And Base

-A loose wire connection between the motor and the base of the blender is a common cause of ninja blenders with stopped blades.
+A loose wire connection between the motor and the base of the blender is a common cause of ninja blenders with blades that won’t turn.

 This wire connection is usually not as tight as it should be and this results in the blades stopping.

 The loose wire can result in a spark that causes the blender to stop working, but you may be able to get it started again by shaking up and down.

 Ninja blenders blades may not be spinning if the blade assembly, which is the part that attaches to the motor, has been broken or damaged in some way.

 You may also notice that the motor is not working as well and you might see a crack in the blade assembly.